allogic/Nippon/README.md

  ValidateFileAgainstRules "monkey.fbx" "rules.json"
  ConvertFileIntoProprietaryFormat "monkey.fbx" "rules.json" "monkey.SCR"
 ```
 To change an existing model, you must first examine its properties.
 To do this, we first print out the ToC of an SCR/MD file.
 Next, we need to construct a JSON conversion rule that has the same values as we just saw in the ToC.
-Optionally we can validate our 3D model against the generated rules.
+Optionally we can validate our 3D file against the generated rules.

 Make sure that your custom model has the same parent-child relationships.
 Also make sure that your custom model has the same vertex attributes as the source model.
  - VertexOffset <=> Vertex Position Strip